cloudhubke/sails-arangojs/README.md

 ### Updates done on waterline (waternile)

-Orient DB being a Graph/Document/Key-Value Database, small changes had to be done on the orm to accomodate this nature of the database.
+ArangoDB being a Graph/Document/Key-Value Database, small changes had to be done on the orm to accomodate this nature of the database.
 It also allows us to harness the powerful features of a Graph Database right away from sails.
 No changes were made on the hook-orm despite cloning it to another module (sails-orm-hook).
 This was done to bring on board waternile orm as a package.

 remove sails-hook-orm from your package.json to avoid conflict.